And greetings to you, music lovers, thrill seekers, conversationalists all across the fruited plane.

 This is all for show because Pelosi can see that nobody's buying her book.

-There are five thousand three hundred and thirty-three copies in two weeks.
+There were 5,333 copies in two weeks.

 And she's been on all the usual chat shows that supposedly sell books to women.

-She's been on the view, she's been on every then nobody's buying her book because nobody cares about who she is.
+Nobody's buying her book because nobody cares about who she is.

 Gas prices are the tipping point.

-Four dollar gasoline, the American people want something done about it.
+The American people want something done about it.

 It's easily understandable.

-She's the one along with the Democrats standing in the way of this on purpose.
+She's the one, along with the Democrats, standing in the way of this on purpose.

 And she's joined that effort.

-So she's okay, she's seen all this.
+She's seen all this.

-Right that will not lead to new drilling.
+That will not lead to no drilling.

 So that's why what these guys in the House are doing is crucial.